tomsWebConsulting/twcsl/Block/Form/Form Block Fields Previous Next/README.md

   * Page Specific

-    * Use this option if you have only a single page you want to have this effect.
+    Use this option when you want only one Page to have this effect.

-    * Add code from file **[form block fields previous next.html][7]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[form block fields previous next.html][7]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [per-page code injection][8] for details.

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

     * Add code from file **[form block fields previous next.html][7]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][9].

 * Read the code for any instructions within.

-* Add or edit a Form block on your page and set up as desired.
+* Add or edit a Form block on your Page and set up as desired.

 * In the **Form Block Wrapper Observe Changes** code add **twcFbfpn** to **added** per the **Form Block Wrapper Observe Changes** code install steps.